 And NetBase News can take it one step further and separate news influencers from social influencers.
 This offers perspective around the differences in how the news talks about your brand versus how people actually see you.

-If there’s one thing consumers do well, it’s talk about the brands they love – and those they don’t.
+If there’s one thing consumers do well, it’s talk about the brands they love – and those they do not.
 Social media has become the sounding board for all disgruntled customers to vent.

 Sentiment analysis helps you catch these negative sentiments and determine whether the intensity of emotion is headed into the danger zone.
 Savvy brands have learned to set alerts for damaging keywords, so they know immediately if something is about to spiral out of control.